 THE FIELDHOUSE

-The 2000 square foot Sorauren Park Fieldhouse – opened in 2008 – provides washrooms, meeting space, storage space and a small kitchen for park users and the community.
+The 2000 square-foot Sorauren Park Fieldhouse – opened in 2008 – provides washrooms, meeting space, storage space and a small kitchen for park users and the community.
 It also provides storage and a winter home for the Farmers’ Market, and hose storage for the ice rink.
 The Fieldhouse occupies the old building at 50 Wabash Avenue, the former offices of the Canada Linseed Oil Company.
 It was renovated thanks to the efforts of community groups and the City, with funding from cash and in-kind donations, grants, some City funds, and “section 37” development fees from local condo and loft developments (like we mentioned above!)

 SPORTS LEAGUES

 Toronto Parks, Forestry and Recreation, in partnership with the all-volunteer Sorauren Park Sports Association, runs the soccer and baseball (t-ball) leagues at the park starting every May.
 Programs range from age 4 to 13.
 The tone is fun and friendly, with an emphasis on building sportsmanship, skills, team play and exercise.
 Volunteer parents serve as coaches and fundraisers (for the t-shirt uniforms and trophies), while the City provides the equipment, referees, and registration system.
 Sorauren Park Sports Association.
-Again, many of these activities have paused thanks to the pandemic, but there are plans to resume once we are allowed!

 HATHA YOGA